 There are a few key starting points when it comes to designing proper dental lab suction.
 At the core of your system is the dust collector itself.
 There are a lot of options when it comes to choosing the ideal unit for your lab however with the following core requirements your choice can be easily narrowed.

-How many workstations require active suction at once?
+How many dental lab workstations require active suction at once?

-It’s important to note that with a properly sealed and plumbed suction system, the most important factor is how many workstations are to be run at once.
+It’s important to note that with a properly sealed and plumbed suction system, the most important factor is how many workstations will be running at once.
 The more workstations that require active suction, the more power you’ll need from the dust collector.

 Keep in mind that the number of “at once” active stations is not the same as the total number of stations.
 This is key because with proper valving, you can lower your costs and needs for additional dust collection units.

 Since this guide is focused on larger setups, we’ll assume your best option will be a centralized dust collector such as our Vaniman V-Six.
 Centralized units are engineered to provide optimal suction when the system is properly setup so they are often the best choice and value.